NethServer/docs/administrator-manual/en/web_proxy.rst

 Install ``nethserver-lightsquid`` package to generate :index:`web proxy stats`.

 LightSquid is a lite and fast log analyzer for Squid proxy, it parses logs and generates new HTML report every day, summarizing browsing habits of the proxy's users.
-Lightsquid web interface can be found at the :guilabel:`Applications` tab inside the :guilabel:`Dashboard`.
+Lightsquid web interface can be found at the :menuselection:`Applications` tab inside the :guilabel:`Dashboard`.

 Cleanup old reports
 -------------------